Today we are going to discuss various types of procurement contracts used in project management.

 For example, you are constructing a building for your office and you don’t have the expertise for electrical work.
 You have two options to complete the project: do it yourself by training or placing experts on payroll, or contract an outside firm who already is an expert in this task.

 Of course, the second option is better because it helps you save money, time, and the headache of training your staff for this job.
-Because of procurement, life has become easier for organizations.
+Life has become easier for organizations because of procurement.
 Organizations can focus on their core business and the rest can be outsourced.

 Procurement helps companies share the opportunity, hire the expertise, and buy the goods or services.